 The fiber anchor fans shall fully cover the primary FRP reinforcement sheets (Figure 5.4.1 of this criteria illustrates this condition).

-For a surface level offset, the horizontal dimension shall not be less than four times the vertical offset (Figure 5.4.3 of this criteria provides an example of Fiber Splice Anchor).
+For a surface-level offset, the horizontal dimension shall not be less than four times the vertical offset (Figure 5.4.3 of this criteria provides an example of Fiber Splice Anchor).

 In order to reduce stress concentrations at the edge of an anchor hole, the anchor hole shall be rounded with a minimum chamfer radius of 1.4 times the anchor hole radius, but not less than ½ inch (12.7 mm).
 The diameter of the anchor hole shall be oversized relative to the diameter of the fiber anchor based on the equivalent laminate area of the anchor.
 The anchor hole area shall be at least 1.4 times the equivalent laminate area of the anchor, as defined by Equation 15.